43 Books About Mexico For Travelers & History Buffs

 An alcoholic only thinks about where to get the next drink.
 This includes a strychnine concoction that was used back in the day to help alcoholics dry out.
 The story is heartbreaking.

 There are a lot of interesting historical avenues to appreciate the story.
 World War II has broken out in Europe but the United States has not entered the conflict.
-A former British consul thinks of himself as a spy in wartime.
+A broken former British consul thinks of himself as a spy in wartime.

 Director John Huston made the story into a movie in 1984.

-30. An Open Book by John Huston
+42. An Open Book by John Huston

 Not entirely a book about Mexico but the prolific filmmaker spent a good deal of time here and is kind of responsible for Puerto Vallarta becoming what it is today.
 The stories about his time in Mexico City in the post-revolutionary era are crazy.